NameMC/BASIC-SNIPING-GUIDE/README.md

 A name sniper is a program written in a computer language which attempts to "snipe" a name the instant it becomes freed up from the previous owner.
 Not to be confused with actual gun snipers.

-This guide covers the most essential and fundamental topics beginners should be know before / during sniping.
+This guide covers the most essential and fundamental topics beginners should know before / during sniping.

 -------------------------------------------